The new age of trichology

 How can we use human hair waste to create new materials and design outputs?

-Human hair is a natural resource that will be increasing in the future since the world’s population is rapidly rising.
 The UK alone ‘creates’ around 6.5 million kilograms of human hair waste annually, which mostly ends up in landfill or slowly decays in the environment.
 This causes several problems for both the environment and human health, releasing toxic gasses and choking the drainage system.
-However, human hair has many valuable properties; it has a high tensile strength, is thermally insulating, flexible, oil-absorbent and is light weight.
+However, human hair has many valuable properties; it has a high tensile strength and is thermally insulating, flexible, oil-absorbent and lightweight.